-1. Consider adoption.
-Adopting a dog instead of buying one is one of the surest ways to strike a blow against puppy mills.
-To find the perfect match, you'll want to choose the right one for you and your lifestyle.
-Animal shelters have dozens of dogs, many of them purebreds, just waiting for homes.
+Adopting a dog who needs a home is one of the best things you'll ever do.
+Animal shelters and rescue groups often have scores of great dogs, both mixes and purebreds, just waiting for homes.
 There are also breed specific rescue groups for every breed of dog, including "designer" or "hybrids" like Labradoodles and Puggles.
-Mixed-breed dogs also make wonderful pets.
+The Shelter Pet Project can help you find a great dog or puppy in your area!
 Read more about adopting a puppy through a shelter or breed rescue group »

-2. Find a responsible breeder and visit their premises.
 Responsible breeders provide a loving and healthy environment for their canine companions, one that they will be proud to show you.
-Never buy a puppy without seeing where they and their parents are raised and housed with your own eyes.
+You should never buy a puppy without seeing where the dog and its parents were raised and housed with your own eyes, no matter what papers the breeder has.
+Be aware: AKC and other types of registration papers only tell you who a puppy's parents were, not how their parents were treated.
 Read more on how to find a responsible dog breeder »

-3. Don't be fooled by common claims made by pet stores when pushing their puppies.
-Despite what they may tell you, pet stores do sell puppy mill puppies.
+Despite what they may tell you, most pet stores do sell puppy mill puppies.
+Unless the store is sourcing animals from local animal shelters, helping place homeless pups, you have to be very careful about pet stores' link to puppy mills.
 Read more about the false claims commonly made by pet stores at the Pet Store Doublespeak page »

-4. Don't be swayed by a great website or ad.
-Just because a website says great things about their "home raised" or "family raised" puppies doesn't make it true.
 Many puppy millers pose as small family breeders online and in newspaper and magazine ads.
-For many years The HSUS has aided local authorities in the rescue of puppy mill dogs across the nation.
-In almost all cases the puppy mills sold puppies via the Internet using legitimate-looking ads or websites that made claims that couldn't have been farther from the truth.
+The HSUS has often helped local authorities in the rescue of puppy mill dogs.
+In almost all cases, the puppy mills sold puppies via the Internet using legitimate-looking ads or websites that made it look like the dogs came from somewhere happy and beautiful, claims that couldn't have been farther from the truth.

-5. Avoid the temptation to "rescue" a puppy mill puppy by buying him.
-Even though your intentions may be good, don't buy a puppy with the idea that you are "rescuing" him or her.
-Your "rescue" opens up space for another puppy mill puppy and puts money into the pockets of the puppy mill industry.
-Pet stores won't leave their cages empty and websites won't leave their pages blank.
-The money you spend on your puppy goes right back to the puppy mill operator and ensures they will continue breeding and treating dogs inhumanely.
-If you see someone keeping puppies in poor conditions, alert your local animal control authorities instead of buying.
+Unfortunately, that just opens up space for another puppy mill puppy and puts money into the pockets of the puppy mill industry.
+The money you spend goes right back to the puppy mill operator, ensuring they will continue breeding and treating dogs inhumanely.
+If you see someone keeping puppies in poor conditions, alert your local animal control authorities instead of buying the animal.